sslime336/iter/README.md

 ### Logger

-A WeakLogger interface are provided for inner use, which means you can customize the log output using your favorite logger.
+A WeakLogger interface is provided for inner use, which means you can customize the log output using your favorite logger.

 ```go
 package main